Skip to main content

 WATER QUALITY REPORT

-Serving 870K residents via SF Public Utilities Commission · San Francisco, CA drinking water is supplied by SF Public Utilities Commission.
-EPA and utility monitoring commonly focus on issues such as Chloramine disinfection byproducts, PFAS in some sources, Lead in building plumbing.
+Serving 870K residents via SF Public Public water systems Commission · San Francisco, CA drinking water is supplied by SF Public Public water systems Commission.
+EPA and public water system monitoring commonly focus on issues such as Chloramine disinfection byproducts, PFAS in some sources, Lead in building plumbing.
 Across the distribution grid, transmission mains, booster stations, and seasonal source shifts can change disinfectant residuals and disinfection byproduct levels before water reaches older service lines.
 Cross-check this system picture with your ZIP-level SDWIS and UCMR view so you see the latest detections and violations tied to your address.

 Chloramine disinfection byproductsPFAS in some sourcesLead in building plumbing